brainstewdev/apod/README.md

 ## how can i run the program?
 you'll need:
 - python (i'm using python 3.9)
-then you can simply install all the required library by calling pip install -r requirements.txt when inside of the project directory. you should use virtual enviroment but it isn't necessary. then you need to put your NASA api key (that can be requested [here](https://api.nasa.gov)) in a file which needs to be called key, in the root directory of the project. you can then call py .\\src\\main.py from the root directory and it should run. in the future a startup and an install script will be provided.
+you can install all the required library by calling pip install -r requirements.txt when inside of the project directory. you should use virtual enviroment but it isn't necessary. you need to put your NASA api key (that can be requested [here](https://api.nasa.gov)) in a file which needs to be called key, in the root directory of the project. you can then run the main.py file. in the future a startup and an install script will be provided.